As usual, the first question for every “What Does It Mean” topic is: Why Do We Care?

 But first, take a break.
 The exercise for this lesson is to look in shadows while you are living life.

 Notice: there are important details to see in the shadows.
 Look under tables.
-Look into the dark and notice how colors shift down to black.
+Look into the dark and notice how colors shift down from deep reds and deep blues into black.
 You might have to purposely shade your eyes from a bright light.
+Check out different variations in real life and compare them to what we see in the movies.

 And: Notice how there are things to see even in light that is almost too bright to look at.
 The colors will be softer in bright light, even for the same shoe or car or face that was a deep rich color when you saw it in the dark.

-When you have experience and a good feeling for these ideas of Contras, click into Contrast – Part 2
+When you have experience and a good feeling for these ideas of Contrast, click into What’s It Mean, Contrast – Part 2